SM City Dasmariñas: History and location

-Main Building Of Sm
+Main building

-It is a 3-level building with a gross floor area of 94,285 m2.The main faćade of the mall has a thornlike structure.
+It is a 3-level building with a gross floor area of 94,285 m2.
+The main faćade of the mall has a thornlike structure.
 It was often referred by shoppers as the only SM Supermall that time that is out of the box; pointing out to its curved-edge design on its original side entrances, a feature that older SM Supermalls doesn't have.
 An open-air parking area is located at the back, sides, and front of the Mall.
 It also features the original SM brands like SM Department Store, SM Supermarket, SM Appliance Center, SM Foodcourt, SM Cinemas and other SM tenants.
 The Department of Foreign Affairs cavite branch also located inside the main mall building.

-Annex Building
+Annex building

 The new five-level annex was constructed beside the existing building which was formerly the northwest open parking.
 When the annex was built, the original curved-edge entrance on the northwest wing was demolished.
 The annex has a total floor area of 36,486 m2 and features some high-end shops and dining establishments.
 The entire 3rd level is devoted entirely for Cyberzone.
 The 4th and 5th levels are for BPO offices.
 The annex was opened on December 12, 2011.

 Expansion and renovation

 The primary feature of SM City Dasmariñas’ expansion and renovation is the five-level new structure that has risen at the northwest end of the existing mall.
 It has a gross floor area of 36,486 m2 that offers not only three levels of retail spaces, but also two levels of space for BPO offices.
 The new annex was opened on December 12, 2011.

 Apart from the newly opened Annex, the Foodcourt at the lower ground floor in the main building was renovated.
 The cinemas were also upgraded, from lighting fixtures to new furnitures that was installed and an additional two (2) cinemas constructed making the total cinema screens to six (6).
 Additional parking spaces are up for completion at the northwest wing and southeast wing of the mall complex.
 Completing the expansion of Cavite's premiere mall is the 7-level carpark building that has risen at the back portion of the existing buildings.
 Insides the 7-level carpark building is the National University Dasmariñas located in the 6th and 7th floor of the building.
 Additional stores and restaurants were added into the lower and upper ground floors of the carpark building.

-Two Director's Club cinemas will be opening on September 3, 2025 at the former Cinema 4.
+Two Director's Club cinemas opened on September 3, 2025, at the former Cinema 4.